vbauer/lein-plantuml/README.md

 Configuration
 =============

-To configure PluntUML generator you need to setup :plantuml option as a list of triplets:
+To configure PluntUML generator, you need to setup :plantuml option as a list of triplets:
 "glob pattern" ["file format"] ["output directory"]

 Description:
-- Glob pattern - it is a pattern based on wildcard characters for input files.
-See [Glob](http://en.wikipedia.org/wiki/Glob_(programming)) for more details.
+- *Glob pattern* is based on wildcard characters, see [Glob](http://en.wikipedia.org/wiki/Glob_(programming)) for additional information.
-- Files format - it is a image file format for output data (optional parameter).
+- *Files format* is a image file format for output data (optional parameter).
-- Output directory - is an optional parameter, files will be generated in the same directory by default.
+- *Output directory* is an optional parameter, files will be generated in the same directory by default.

 File formats:
 - :xmi, :xmi:argo, :xmi:start - XML Metadata Interchange format